 CBD has the potential to alleviate and ameliorate the most common symptoms of Multiple Sclerosis such as:

-It is crucial to bear in mind that in order to obtain the benefits and properties of CBD, it is necessary that it comes from strains of cannabis destined for therapeutic use.
+It is crucial to bear in mind that in order to obtain the benefits and properties of CBD, it is necessary that it comes from strains of industrial hemp destined for therapeutic use.
 As mentioned above, industrial hemp is an ideal strain for this purpose.
 In general, the most common presentations are sublingual CBD oils, due to its easy application and rapid absorption, it is a fairly simple solution for people with MS.

 It is important to keep in mind that CBD oil must be in a pure form, without traces of elements such as chlorophyll, which give it a dark greenish appearance and a pasty consistency that can affect the quality of these oils.
 On the other hand, there are also CBD creams for topical application, these are intended for muscle or joint discomforts a little more focused, however, has been shown to be significantly more effective than other medications and current treatments.

 It is not advisable to inhale or smoke industrial hemp plants rich in CBD, since exposing them to a combustion process, generates ashes as a result, increasing the chance to produce damage to the lungs.